Module 1 will help you access Optioneer, navigate the interface and carry out basic operations. This page will cover the following:

 Watch this short video which introduces you to the Optioneer environment.

-There are five windows within Optioneer, which roughly resemble a general routeing workflow.
+There are five windows within Optioneer, which roughly resemble a general routing workflow.

-Map view is the core part of Optioneer.
+Map view is the core of Optioneer.
 You will be in map view when are you in the Data, Setup or Analyze windows.
-From the map you can:
+From the map, you can:

 navigate the map,